fuchsia/gash/README.md

 #### `sessionId`
 This is always set to the NIL UUID `00000000-0000-0000-0000-000000000000` (Although that may change in the future.)
 It's provided for compatibility with the web host, `xwh`.

+## Changes

+### 1.0.20250310
+ - FIXED help throwing errors for scriptlets with non mandatory options (e.g. `gash help echo-value` no longer throw).

+ - The help message calls us `gash` rather than the deprecated `js-hell`.

 [\<ArrayBuffer>]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer